dpa99c/cordova-check-plugins/README.md

 A space-separated list of credentials to obfuscate when logging output to the console.
 This is useful if your plugin source URLs contain sensitive credentials such as passwords or access tokens that you don't want to appear in console output from the tool.
 Any credentials specified here will be replaced with {obfuscated} in the console output.

+### --nofetch

+    $ cordova-check-plugins --update=auto --nofetch

+If using `cordova@7+`, forces Cordova CLI to use legacy `git clone` mechanism when installing plugins, rather than the default `npm install` method.
+Only applies when updating plugins.
+See the [Cordova 7 release notes](https://cordova.apache.org/news/2017/05/04/cordova-7.html) for more details.

 # Supported plugin sources